anujgupta5686/dev-tinder/homework.md

 - Add API level validation on PATCH and PUT Request and Signup Post API.
 - Add API validation for each field.
 - Data Sanitization - Add API validation for each.
+- Install Joi Library and use Email,Password and URL validation.